rodovia/aarchitect/docs/server/specification.md

 }
 ```

+# Operations

+This differs from events, since the client will never send a event to the server.
+That's why operations exists, to provide client-to-server interaction.

 ### How to send messages

 The client can send messages using the `message_add` operation.
 It's short and simple: